-Applicants are required to submit an original essay describing learning or impact received from a meaningful First Nations, Métis, and Inuit cultural experience or a mentorship relationship that has positively impacted the applicant’s life today and for the future.
+Applicants are required to submit an original essay of approximately 500 words describing learning or impact received from a meaningful First Nations, Métis, and Inuit cultural experience or a mentorship relationship that has positively impacted the applicant’s life today and for the future.
 The essay should also highlight financial circumstances affecting the student’s ability to pursue post-secondary education.
-The essay must be no more than 500 words in length (one page, typed or printed).

 Selection will be based on academic progress and the essay.

 Online application available at www.educationmatters.ca.
 Applicants should check with their guidance office for more information and are encouraged to discuss their application with the Scholarship Coordinator at their high school.